HEEL SPECIALIST IN CHARLOTTE, NC

 While you may fear that the only thing that will relieve your pain is foot surgery, we have good news for you: there are many non-invasive ways to correct heel pain.
 Over-the-counter anti-inflammatory medications, such as ibuprofen, may help, as well as arch supports and heel cushions.
 If heel pain persists, our expert podiatrist will conduct a thorough physical examination of your feet, and probably order digital X-rays to ensure that you’re not suffering from a stress fracture or other less-common cause of foot pain.

 After we’ve pinpointed the cause of your discomfort, your Charlotte podiatrist will develop a treatment plan to alleviate your ongoing pain.
 Because tightness of the calf muscles can contribute to the flattening of your feet, your plan may include a regimen of calf-muscle-stretching exercises.
 Other courses of treatment include night splints, orthopedic taping of the arch for added support, or cortisone injections.
-The Neurotherm procedure is a pain management technique using nerve ablation for management of difficult cases.
 For severe cases, you may be fitted with prescription foot orthotics designed to correct the cause of your foot pain.
 If all of these measures fail, surgery followed by the continued use of orthotics may be required as a last resort.

 Don’t Wait to Treat Your Heel Pain